PTsolvers/Chmy.jl/docs/src/using_chmy_with_mpi.md

 main(; nxy_l=(128, 128) .- 2)
 ```

-Here, `dims_g` represents the global dimension of the grid, which is obtained by multiplying the local grid dimensions `dims_l` by the MPI topology dimensions.
+Here, `dims_g` represents the global dimensions of the grid, which is obtained by multiplying the local grid dimensions `dims_l` by the MPI topology dimensions.
 The `outer_width` parameter specifies the number of grid points that constitute the boundary region of each local grid.
 This approach is used to perform asynchronous computations on each local domain and to overlap boundary conditions computations (including MPI communication) with inner point computations.
 This allows to hide MPI communication latency overlapping communication and computations.

 ## Avoid Redundant I/O Operations

-Previously, having the view of a single process in mind, we can simply print out any information during the code execution, whether it is the value of some physical properties that we want to monitor about or the current number of iterations during the simulation.
+Previously, for a single process, we can simply print out any information during the code execution, whether it is the value of some physical properties that we want to monitor about or the current number of iterations during the simulation.

 ```julia
 # Before: prints out current no. iteration on a single node